-This increased access to healthy food is important for the many thousands of Arizonans who experience food insecurity, and those who live in food deserts across the state.
+Increased access to healthy food is important for the many thousands of Arizonans who experience food insecurity, and those who live in food deserts across the state.
 It benefits the recipients of SNAP, local farmers, and our local economy.

-- The Backyard Growers Booth is an opportunity for community members who grow their food to sell it at the Flagstaff Community Farmer’s Market.
+- The Backyard Growers Booth creates an opportunity for small scale Flagstaff growers to sell their produce directly at the Flagstaff Community Farmer’s Market.
 Everyone is welcome!
 If you’re interested in selling your produce or starts at the Backyard Growers booth, contact email@example.com.

 - Eat Local Tuesdays is a celebration of the bounty of food grown in and around Flagstaff.

-The Resiliency Committee coordinates educational opportunities for community members to learn how to grow food responsibly in Flagstaff's challenging climate.
-Past efforts include the Growing Community Summer Workshop Series, Flagstaff Community Seed Swap, Fall Food Workshop Series, and exploratory subcommittees to develop a community greenhouse.
+Flagstaff Foodlink creates resiliency by coordinating educational opportunities for community members to learn how to grow food responsibly in Flagstaff's challenging climate.
+Educational programs include the Growing Community Summer Workshop Series, Flagstaff Community Seed Swap, Fall Food Workshop Series, and exploratory subcommittees to develop a community greenhouse.
 Check out our events calendar for upcoming events.

-- The Flagstaff Community Seed Swap is a partnership between Flagstaff Foodlink, the Northern Arizona University SSLUG Garden, City of Flagstaff Sustainability Program, and the Grow Flagstaff Seed Library.
-The Seed Swap takes place in early spring each year and is an opportunity for community members to share their seeds.
+- The Flagstaff Community Seed Swap, a partnership between Flagstaff Foodlink, the Northern Arizona University SSLUG Garden, City of Flagstaff Sustainability Program, and the Grow Flagstaff Seed Library, takes place in early spring each year and offers an opportunity for community members to share their seeds.